RaymondSWE/ClassQueue/README.md

 ### Retry-Pattern for Connection

-Our connection utilizies a retry mechanism, it tries attempting to establish a connection multiple times before giving up and sending error message to user.
+Our connection utilizes a retry mechanism, it tries attempting to establish a connection multiple times before giving up and sending error message to user.

 ### Event-Driven with Pub/Sub Socket